holoviz/holoviews/doc/index.rst

 will display as an image, but if it is 3D or 4D, it would be an animation (automatically), and if you then sliced the 2D array along the x axis you'd get a line plot (since you've reduced 2D to 1D).
 I.e., the data just displays itself, in whatever form it is.
-With Holoviews, you can see precisely what you are interested in exploring, without time spent on writing or maintaining plotting code.
+Moreover, the visualizations can easily be grouped into any combination to create even complex visualizations with ease.
+With Holoviews, you can see precisely what you are interested in exploring, without spending time on writing or maintaining plotting code.
 Check out how it works in our `Tutorials`_!

 Although this functionality can be utilized without IPython Notebook,